draphy/nooxy/README.md

 ## 🚀 What is Nooxy?

-Nooxy is a modern, open-source Notion reverse proxy that allows you to host your Notion pages on your own custom domain with complete control over customization.
-Built with TypeScript and designed for Cloudflare Workers and modern Node.js runtimes (22+), Nooxy provides a powerful alternative to Notion's expensive custom domain feature.
+Nooxy is a modern, open-source, zero dependency Notion reverse proxy that allows you to host your Notion pages on your own custom domain with complete control over customization.
+Built with TypeScript and designed for Cloudflare Workers and modern Node.js runtimes, Nooxy provides a powerful alternative to Notion's expensive custom domain feature.

 ### Why Nooxy?

 Notion's custom domain feature is expensive and offers limited customization control.
 Nooxy solves this by providing:

 - **💰 Completely Free** - No monthly fees or usage limits
+- **📦 Zero Dependencies** - No external dependencies, lightweight and fast
-- **🎨 Full Customization** - Inject custom CSS, JavaScript, and HTML
+- **🎨 Full Customization** - Inject custom CSS, JavaScript, and HTML with metadata customization
 - **🔧 Local Development** - Test your site locally before deployment
-- **⚡ High Performance** - Specially Built for Cloudflare Workers edge computing and modern Node.js runtimes (22+)
+- **⚡ High Performance** - Specially Built for Cloudflare Workers edge computing and modern Node.js runtimes
 - **🛠️ Developer Friendly** - CLI tools, TypeScript support, and extensive configuration options
 - **🔗 Seamless Navigation** - Proper URL rewriting and internal link handling
+- **📊 SEO & Metadata** - Advanced metadata customization for better search engine optimization

 ## ✨ Key Features